Judicial Branch Home >

 What if I move?

-The Petitioner should submit a Notice of Change of Address form to the Domestic Abuse/Harassment office with any change in address and the court clerks will send a copy of the order to the new police department and note the new address in the file.
-The address may remain confidential.
+The party should submit a Notice of Change of Address form to the Domestic Abuse/Harassment office with any change in address and if the petitioner has a new address, the court clerks will send a copy of the order to the new police department and update the new address in the file.
+By request, the petitioner's address may remain confidential.

 How does a person extend, change or dismiss an OFP?